secretstartups/handbook/sites/handbook/source/handbook/marketing/plan-fy22/gtm-cicd/premium-to-ultimate-planner/fy22-gtm-premium-to-ultimate-playbook/index.html.md

 Note TBD: When sales gets the lead, will it show from which email it came?
 If so, sales will want to align the meeting purpose to the CTA from which the lead came.
 If sales will not see from which email the lead came, they can choose where in this flow is most appropriate to begin.

-1. **Initial qualification meeting 1** - use (#value-discovery) above to assess business objectives.
+1. **Initial qualification meeting 1** - use the [value discovery](#value-discovery) section above to assess business objectives.
 Use these recommended assets based upon areas of most interest:
    * Cost and/or complexity⇒ use ROI template (link) discussion
    * vulnerabilities/risk ⇒  security deck (link) as preface to next mtg
    * compliance/software supply chain security ⇒ compliance deep dive deck (TBD as preface to next mtg (will have a [new webinar](https://gitlab.com/gitlab-com/marketing/account-based-strategy/account-based-marketing/-/issues/573) May 24